GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   -h/--help           Printing help into the screen -d/--device         Setting OpenCL id

-In python macro file, first step is to create global volume storing all other voxelized objets.
+First step is to create global volume storing all other voxelized objets.
 Dimension, voxel size, name of output volume, format data type and material are defined.

 .. code-block:: python